 When is the Best Time to Visit Sapporo?

 In general, the best time to visit Hokkaido is whenever you have time to go.
 Although most travelers come between January-February to visit the Sapporo Snow Festival and/or ski, or during the month of July to experience the lavender fields of Furano, Sapporo’s spring and autumn seasons are lovely.
-This is especially true in early May, when the sakura bloom, and in late September or early October when the hillsides around the city blaze in the colors of fall.
+This is especially true in late April and early May, when the sakura bloom, and in late September or early October when the hillsides around the city blaze in the colors of fall.

 How Many Days Should You Spend in Sapporo?

 How many days in Sapporo you spend likewise depends upon which of the city’s many activities you plan to enjoy, as well as the number of day trips you plan to take.
 Or not: You could visit some destinations (most likely Niseko, but also potentially Biei and Furano) as weekend excursions, and roll that time into your itinerary for Hokkaido outside of Sapporo.
+Not everywhere in relatively close proximity to Sapporo needs to be part of your plan for Sapporo travel!

 For most travelers, I’d say that 3 days in Sapporo should suffice, though there are some assumptions I’m making with this number.
 First, that you’ll take at least one day trip—Sapporo’s city center, while very large and somewhat underrated, is not really worth more than two full days on any single visit.
 Second, as I stated above, this assumes that you will come back at some point, and get a different perspective on the city.
+The issue of how many days to spend in Sapporo shouldn’t really be limited to a single trip!

 Other FAQ About Things to Do in Sapporo